-The reaction was performed in a total volume of 25 µl using a Gradient thermo cycler.
+The reaction was performed in a total volume of 25 µL using a Gradient thermo cycler.
 Cyclic conditions are similar to those of beta-tubulin amplification.

 Analysis of PCR products

 PCR products were visualized by submarine gel electrophoresis and staining with ethidium bromide.
-Briefly, the ladder was reconstituted with deionised water, 6X gel loading dye and 200- 2000 bp DNA ladder, respectively in the ratio of 4: 1: 1.
-A two per cent agarose gel was prepared by dissolving one g of agarose in 50 ml of 0.5X TBE buffer.
-One l of ethidium bromide working solution was added to give a final concentration of 0.5 g of ethidium bromide per ml of the gel.
-Gel was cast in UV transparent submarine gel electrophoresis system (Broviga) and wells were prepared by placing comb at one end.
+Briefly, the ladder was reconstituted with deionised water, 6X gel loading dye, and 200- 2000 bp DNA ladder, respectively, in the ratio of 4: 1: 1.
+A two per cent agarose gel was prepared by dissolving 1 g of agarose in 50 mL of 0.5X TBE buffer.
+One L of ethidium bromide working solution was added to give a final concentration of 0.5 g of ethidium bromide per mL of the gel.
+Gel was cast in UV-transparent submarine gel electrophoresis system (Broviga), and wells were prepared by placing a comb at one end.
 After complete setting of the gel, the comb was removed and 0.5X TBE buffer was poured to cover the gel.

-Ten microlitres of the amplicons were mixed with 2 l of gel loading dye and loaded into the wells.
-Three l of 200-2000 bp DNA ladder was included in each run.
+Ten microlitres of the amplicons were mixed with 2 L of gel loading dye and loaded into the wells.
+Three L of 200-2000 bp DNA ladder was included in each run.
 Electrophoresis was carried out at a constant voltage of 85 V. Products were visualized and photographed using a video gel documentation system (BIO RAD Gel Doc XR+).

 2.3.3.
 Egg hatch assay (EHA):

 The EHA is an economical and rapid test to assess the susceptibility of mixed nematode populations.
-This test calculates the efficacy of an anthelmintic by determining the ratio of the eggs that fail to hatch in solutions of increasing drug concentrations compared to control wells (Campbell et al., 2025)
+This test calculates the efficacy of an anthelmintic by determining the ratio of the eggs that fail to hatch in solutions of increasing drug concentrations compared to control wells (Campbell et al., 2025).

-Preparation of working solutions of ALE: Aqueous leaf extract powder of V. negundo was dissolved in distilled water to prepare the final concentration of 0.5%, 1%, 2% and 5% in the 24-well plate.
+Preparation of working solutions of ALE: Aqueous leaf extract of V. negundo was dissolved in distilled water to prepare the final concentration of 0.5%, 1%, 2%, and 5% (consider writing in milligramme per millilitres [mg/mL]) in the 24-well plate.

-Preparation of working solutions of ELE: Ethanolic leaf extract powder of V. negundo was dissolved in dimethyl sulfoxide (DMSO) to prepare the final concentration of 0.5%, 1%, 2% and 5% in the 24-well plate.
+Preparation of working solutions of ELE: Ethanolic leaf extract of V. negundo was dissolved in dimethyl sulfoxide (DMSO) to prepare the final concentration of 0.5%, 1%, 2%, and 5% (consider writing in milligramme per millilitres [mg/mL]) in the 24-well plate.

-Preparation of Thiabendazole (TBZ) stock and working solutions: Pure thiabendazole (Sigma-T-8904) 50 mg was transferred into a 50 ml beaker, and 50ml of dimethyl sulfoxide (DMSO) was added and mixed thoroughly to prepare a stock solution of 1000 ppm of thiabendazole.
-Using the stock solution, a suitable range of working solutions was prepared to a final concentration of 0.1, 0.2, 0.3 µg/ml.
+Preparation of Thiabendazole (TBZ) stock and working solutions: Pure thiabendazole (Sigma-T-8904) 50 mg was transferred into a 50 mL beaker, and 50 mL of dimethyl sulfoxide (DMSO) was added and mixed thoroughly to prepare a stock solution of 1000 ppm of thiabendazole.
+Using the stock solution, a suitable range of working solutions was prepared to a final concentration of 0.1, 0.2, and 0.3 µg/mL.

 The method described by Lourderaj (2005) was followed for the egg hatch assay with minor modifications.
-Briefly, to each well of a 24 multiwell plate, 500µl of egg suspension containing approximately 40 eggs was added.
-500 l of working solution of 0.1, 0.2, 0.3, µg/ml TBZ was added to each benzimidazole control wells.
-500µl of ALE and ELE of V. negundo were added with a final concentration of 0.5%, 1%, 2% & 5% in different wells.
-500 l of DMSO (99 per cent) was added to the negative control wells.
-The tests were carried out with six replicates for each drug concentration and controls.
-The volume in each well was made up to 2 ml using distilled water.
-The plate was incubated at 250 C for 48 hours.
+Briefly, to each well of a 24-multiwell plate, 500 µL of egg suspension containing approximately 40 eggs was added.
+The 500 L of working solutions of 0.1, 0.2, and 0.3, µg/mL TBZ was added to each benzimidazole control wells.
+The 500 µL of ALE and ELE of V. negundo were added with a final concentration of 0.5%, 1%, 2% & 5% (consider writing in milligramme per millilitres [mg/mL]) in different wells.
+The 500 L of DMSO (99 %) was added to the negative control wells.
+The tests were carried out in six replicates for each drug concentration and controls.
+The volume in each well was made up to 2 mL using distilled water.
+The plate was incubated at 25oC for 48 hours.
 After incubation, one drop of Lugol’s iodine was added to stop further embryonation of eggs.